mesterhammerfic/match_finder/README.md

 accuracy of 63%.
 Khabib Nurmagomedov, regarded as the best wrestler in MMA today, has a takedown accuracy of only 45%.
 If taken as a measurement of grappling skill, this stat would not have allowed us to predict that throughout their fight, Khabib took Conor down constantly, eventually winning the fight.
-Using our takedown differential, Khabib scores a in the top 1% of active UFC fighters, with a 5.14; Conor scores a -.53, which is a little below the median of -.23.
+Using our takedown differential, Khabib scores in the top 1% of active UFC fighters, with a 5.14; Conor scores a -.53, which is a little below the median of -.23.

 ### Data